hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 ## Abstract (TLDR)

 Vega is a visualization grammar (a language) and a library for server- and client-side visualizations.
 A live benchmark showing client-side performance of Vega on differently sized datasets is presented.
 A Python program that generate experiments used in the article is presented as well.
 Vega is shown to scale well to up to 10000 datapoints.
+No performance difference noticed when using `json` or `csv` input formats.

 The spec/data generator - a Python program used to set up the experiments, is [here](https://github.com/hq9000/vis-study).